DumanHaoqian/Anomaly-TransformerX/README.md

-# Anomaly-TransformerX: Multi-Feature Fusion Ensemble with Performance-based Voting
+# COMP4434 Project: Anomaly-TransformerX: Multi-Feature Fusion Ensemble with Performance-based Voting
+We got full mark in this project.
 ## Overview
 This repository contains the implementation and details of our project **Anomaly-TransformerX**, developed as part of the **COMP4434 Big Data Analytics Project**.
 Our work focuses on enhancing anomaly detection in time series data by addressing limitations in existing methodologies, particularly the Anomaly Transformer model.
 ![COMP NN](compnn.png)